Becky McDonald: Critical response

-The character has been praised by Nacro, a crime reduction charity which aims to tackle social exclusion and reintegrate offenders.
-Kelly was concerned they may find Becky to be a caricature, but was pleased to learn they enjoyed Becky being portrayed in a positive light.
+The character was praised by Nacro, a crime reduction charity which aims to tackle social exclusion and reintegrate offenders.
+Kelly was concerned they may find Becky to be a caricature, but was pleased to learn they enjoyed the character being portrayed in a positive light.
 Media website Digital Spy deemed Kelly a Coronation Street "icon" when the Radio Times had her recreate Manet's famous painting, A Bar at the Folies-Bergère.
-Kris Green of the same website branded Becky's rampage storyline as a repeat of a previous plot in which David Platt (Jack P. Shepherd) smashed up Coronation Street, while Daniel Kilkelly had branded Becky as a "hellraiser".
+Kris Green of the same website branded Becky's rampage storyline a repeat of a previous plot in which David Platt (Jack P. Shepherd) smashed up Coronation Street, while Daniel Kilkelly branded Becky a "hellraiser".

-TV critic Nancy Banks-Smith praised the character in 2008, calling Becky "the strongest new character since Raquel (Watts) of blessed memory", while The Daily Mirror's Beth Neil called Becky Coronation Street's "most outrageous character", as well as "one of the soap's most popular characters".
+TV critic Nancy Banks-Smith praised the character in 2008, calling Becky "the strongest new character since Raquel (Watts) of blessed memory", while the Daily Mirror's Beth Neil called Becky Coronation Street's "most outrageous character", as well as "one of the soap's most popular characters".
 Kelly credited the producers' decision to pair her character with Roy and Hayley Cropper as the moment public support for Becky rose, stating: "The Croppers were the making of Becky, and without them I actually don't think Becky would still be in the show.
 The Croppers, especially Roy, were the thing that really turned public opinion [about Becky] around to being positive."
-Grace Dent of The Guardian commented on Becky's wedding describing her appearance as: "[Wearing an] Oil-stained pink princess frock carrying a two-litre bottle of street-drinker fuel, shouting football chants, with the words eruditely swapped to honour the groom.
+Grace Dent of The Guardian commented on Becky's wedding, describing her appearance as: "[Wearing an] Oil-stained pink princess frock carrying a two-litre bottle of street-drinker fuel, shouting football chants, with the words eruditely swapped to honour the groom.
 Becky's beehive lurched like a detonated high rise, her lip colour swept westward on to her earlobe, a Regal King Size blazed in her gob."
-With their wedding ruined, Dent commented that although it was karma, they didn't deserve it because "Viewers want Steve and Becky to be together".
-Telecommunication company Orange state that Becky is well known for "her love of cheap cider and Regal King Size's".
+With their wedding ruined, Dent commented that although it was karma, they did not deserve it, because "Viewers want Steve and Becky to be together".
+Telecommunication company Orange stated that Becky is well known for "her love of cheap cider and Regal King Size's".